follow-up to #8156

 I want to start this (probably controversial) discussion now, so when Matomo 4 will come out one day we will have found a consensus :slightly_smiling_face:

-In 2 months PHP 5.6 (and also 7.0) will go end of life and not receive security updates anymore (even though it had the double security support duration than a normal PHP version)
+PHP 5.6 (and also 7.0) went end of life and doesn't receive security updates anymore (even though it had the double security support duration than a normal PHP version)

 Of course there will be Linux distributions that will continue to backport security fixes, most have moved on and only support PHP 7+.